 Under the terms defined by the GDPR, the Data Subject has all the rights listed and summarised below.

-These rights may be exercised with Telma S.A. depending on the processing concerned, at the name and address indicated on the first page of this document.
+These rights may be exercised with Telma S.A.S. depending on the processing concerned, at the name and address indicated on the first page of this document.

-In the event of a complaint on the use of Data by Telma S.A., the Data Subject will be able to contact the Commission informatique et libertés, (National Commission on Informatics and Liberty), 3 place de Fontenoy – TSA 80715, 75334 Paris Cedex 7.
+In the event of a complaint on the use of Data by Telma S.A.S., the Data Subject will be able to contact the Commission informatique et libertés, (National Commission on Informatics and Liberty), 3 place de Fontenoy – TSA 80715, 75334 Paris Cedex 7.

 The Data Subject has the right to obtain from the data processor, confirmation that his/her personal data is being processed, and if so, to have access to the data and be informed about, in particular: